 As a data company Housingnet takes the protection of personal data extremely seriously.
 We collect and store personal information such as Names, Places of Work, Job Titles, email addresses and social media links of Senior Management in Housing related organisations.
 We also store registration information of our users, subscriber data for our daily Housingnet News email and use Google Analytics for tracking usage of the Housingnet website.

 The processing of personal data, such as the name, address, e-mail address, or telephone number of a data subject shall always be in line with the General Data Protection Regulation (GDPR).
 By means of this data protection declaration, we would like to inform you of the nature, scope, and purpose of the personal data we collect, use and process.
 Furthermore, data subjects are informed, by means of this data protection declaration, of the rights to which they are entitled.

-DefinitionsThe data protection declaration of Housingnet is based on the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
+DefinitionsThe data protection declaration for Housingnet Ltd. is based on the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
 Our data protection declaration should be legible and understandable for the general public, as well as our customers and business partners.
 To ensure this, we would like to first explain the terminology used.

 In this data protection declaration, we use, inter alia, the following terms:

 Personal data means any information relating to an identified or identifiable natural person (“data subject”).
 An identifiable natural person is one who can be identified, directly or indirectly, by reference to an identifier such as a Names, Places of Work, Job Titles, email addresses and social media links.

 Data subject is any identified or identifiable natural person, whose personal data is processed by the controller responsible for the processing.